Kingdom of Westphalia: Coat of arms

 The arms reflect the incorporated territories.
-The first quarter shows the silver horse of Westphalia; the second the lion of Hesse over the counties of Dietz, Nidda, Ziegenhain and Katzenelnbogen; the third was newly designed for non-specified territories around Magdeburg; and the fourth combined Brunswick, Diepholz, Lüneburg and Lauterburg.
-Around the shield are the Order of the Crown of Westphalia and the French Grand Aigle of the Légion d'honneur.
+The first quarter shows the silver horse of Westphalia; the second the lion of Hesse over the counties of Dietz, Nidda, Ziegenhain and Katzenelnbogen; the third was newly designed for non-specified territories around Magdeburg; and the fourth combined Brunswick, Diepholz, Lüneburg and Lauterburg.Around the shield are the Order of the Crown of Westphalia and the French Grand Aigle of the Légion d'honneur.
 Above is Napoleon's star.
 Typical of Napoleonic heraldry are the crossed sceptres.

 Flag

+Peter Joseph Krahe's draft design of the Westphalia royal standard in 1808.

 In 1808, court architect Peter Joseph Krahe produced a design for a flag to be flown at the ducal palace in Braunschweig that depicts a white–blue field with royal emblems, offering contemporary evidence that Westphalia used white and blue as state colours—at least for official building display.
-The draft describes the flag as the national flag is the same as the royal flag; but without the imperial eagle.
+The draft describes the flag as being identical to the royal flag, but without the imperial eagle.